nahom-hub/Contiguous-Subarray/README.md

-# Contiguous-Subarray this is a practice for revature on boarding acctivites
+# Contiguous-Subarray this is a practice for revature on boarding activities